torsteingrindvik/wgpu-zoo/README.md

 ## Example 3: Moving quad

 * A quad via four vertices and a triangle strip (instead of the normal list)
-* Color via vertex attr
-* If mouse is close to a vertex, vertex turns green
+* If mouse is close to a vertex, area close to vertex turns green to indicate "selectable"
-* No culling such that we can invert
+* Mouse to click and hold to move vertex
+* Push constant to adjust proximity threshold (via scroll)

 ### Controls

-Mouse to hover, then press to select, hold down and move then release to place
+Mouse to hover, then press to select, hold down and move then release to place.
+Scroll wheel to increase/decrease threshold.

 ## Example n: Compute into render